telerik/ajax-docs/controls/tilelist/design-time.md

 ## Configuration Wizard

-The **Configuration Wizard** link opens the wizard you can use to edit the collection of [Tiles]({%slug tilelist/tiles/overview%})and setup the [databinding]({%slug tilelist/data-binding/overview%}) settings of the control:
+The **Configuration Wizard** link opens the wizard you can use to edit the collection of [Tiles]({%slug tilelist/tiles/overview%}) and setup the [databinding]({%slug tilelist/data-binding/overview%}) settings of the control:
 >caption RadTileList Configuration Wizard - Tile Collection editor

 ![tilelist-design-time-configuration-wizard-tiles-collection](images/tilelist-design-time-configuration-wizard-tiles-collection.png)

 The first tab on the left lets you edit the static tiles in the control.
-The buttons in the middle section let you edit the list below themand the pane on the right exposes the properties of a selected tile or group.
+The buttons in the middle section let you edit the list below them and the pane on the right exposes the properties of a selected tile or group.

 >caption RadTileList Configuration Wizard - Databinding settings editor

 ![tilelist-design-time-configuration-wizard-databinding-settings](images/tilelist-design-time-configuration-wizard-databinding-settings.png)

 In the databinding settings tab you can, once again, select an existing datasource, or create a new one.Below the dropdown the sections that define the databinding settings are exposed.
-One for the common settingsand one section for each tile type with it specific options.The properties exposed by each settings group can be modified in the right pane.
+One for the common settings and one section for each tile type with it specific options.The properties exposed by each settings group can be modified in the right pane.

 ## Ajax Resources